AWS S3 Data Durability

 2. Single facility in eu-west-1 and a single facility in us-east-1

-3. Multiple facilities in eu-west-1
+3. Multiple facilities across a minimum of 3 Availability Zones in eu-west-1

 4. A single facility in eu-west-1